andrew/ultimate-awesome/README.md

 - [awesome-llm-computational-argumentation](https://github.com/kashiwabyte/awesome-llm-computational-argumentation) - The Hub of Computational Argumentation in the Era of LLM.
 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
+- [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-mcp](https://github.com/korchasa/awesome-mcp) - This curated list focuses on tools, implementations, and resources for the Model Context Protocol.
 - [awesome-browsers](https://github.com/krzysztofkozyra021/awesome-browsers) - List of browsers-related topics.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.